shisukeUrahara/defi-bank-app/README.md

 This will start the application in your browser at http://localhost:3000

 (vi) Connect to the truffle network in you metamask and have fun.

+(vii) REWARDING THE USERS WITH DAPP TOKENS

+To reward the user , run the issueToken script.
+In the truffle develop console run
+> exec scripts/issueToken.js